In this article you will find:

-Picture sharing activities help facilitate laughter and surprising responses that will leave your team feeling happy and connected.
+Picture-sharing activities help facilitate laughter and surprising responses that will leave your team feeling happy and connected.

-At your virtual annual retreat, set aside designated time for a participant to share one personal photo that is unrelated to work.
+At your virtual annual retreat, set aside a designated time for a participant to share one personal photo that is unrelated to work.
 This photo can contain pets, hobbies, gadgets, family members, etc.

 Then have the participant explain the photo such as what’s going on there and why they chose it.
-This will allow a much-needed break from the information being shared during your retreat
+This will allow a much-needed break from the information being shared during your retreat.

 21. Remote Tai-chi

-Similar to the benefits of doing virtual yoga, tai chi is a light and effective exercise that will help limber up your bodies as you settle into your virtual retreat.
+Similar to the benefits of doing virtual yoga, tai chi is a light and effective exercise that will help limber up your body as you settle into your virtual retreat.
 One of the major advantages of tai chi is that it is a series of gentle movements that is accessible to many people.
 You don’t have to contort your body into difficult poses or lift heavy things, you just have to feel your energy and the air and move with it.